nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Call an API endpoint directly without saving: `run`

 Description: Call an API endpoint on the fly (without saving).
 Two command formats are available.
 The first format performs a standard call to an API endpoint.
-The second format performs a GET request to a valid API URL address, without specifying any prefixes or any other parts of an API endpoint.

 Format: `run -x METHOD -u URL [-d DATA] [-h HEADER]…`